rpuntaie/mutt-wizard/README.rst

 **syncing**

-- *gm / gM* - call mutt-wizard’s *mw sync* for one / all mail accounts
+- *gm / gM* - call mailwizard’s *mw sync* for one / all mail accounts

 **mailboxes,accounts**